 The CloudWatch console contains Log streams from each duration of Lambda executions.
 Whenever a Lambda function is executed, it creates a log stream.
 You can view the actual log information by navigating into the stream.

-We should be able to automate the execution, and this is the idea behind the AWS Lambda scheduled functions.
-The jobs are automated on a predefined schedule, such as every minute, hour, or during a specified time every day, etc.
+We should be able to automate the execution – this is one of the most common practices in the production environments.
+The jobs are automated on a pre-defined schedule, such as every minute, hour, or during a specified time every day, etc.

 This can be done by setting up special rules in the CloudWatch console.
-Then AWS lambda scheduled functions will be triggered whenever the condition is met.
+Then Lambda functions will be triggered whenever the condition is met.